European shares rally after surprise BoJ easing

-on track for a second straight weekly gain, after the Bank of
+trade on Friday, tracking sharp gains in Tokyo after the Bank of

 its sharp two-week rally and tracking the Nikkei's 4.8